- Scope of the Journal

 Fundamental subjects include instrumentation principles, design, and demonstration, structures and chemical properties of gas-phase ions, studies of thermodynamic properties, ion spectroscopy, chemical kinetics, mechanisms of ionization, theories of ion fragmentation, cluster ions, and potential energy surfaces.

-In addition to full papers, the journal offers Communications, Application Notes, Critical Insights, Letters, Protocols, and Accounts & Perspectives.
+In addition to full papers, the journal offers Communications, Notes, Critical Insights, Letters, Methods/Protocols, and Perspectives.
 See author guidelines for more information on the journal, the full list of manuscript types, and specifics on word count requirements.

 Journal of the American Society for Mass Spectrometry will follow standard policies ACS Publications has in place to ensure streamlined and robust practices and a positive author experience (e.g., Ethical Guidelines, Copyright & Permissions, ACS Policy on Theses and Dissertations, etc.).